KubeRocketCI/docs/docs/operator-guide/microsoft-entra/awx-operator-authentication.md

     ![AWX Azure AD Settings](../../assets/operator-guide/microsoft-entra-auth/awx-entra-settings.png)

-4. Verify that the OIDC authentication is configured correctly by logging in to the AWX using **Sign in with Azure AD** button.
+4. Verify that the OIDC authentication is configured correctly by logging in to the AWX using **Sign in with Azure AD** button:

     ![AWX Login with Azure AD](../../assets/operator-guide/microsoft-entra-auth/awx-login-entra.png)